 - Victims of identity theft may apply for additional IRS protections like the identity protection PIN.

 - Consider a product like the Tax Identity Shield.

 Taxpayers can help better protect themselves by practicing these simple measures.
 But these measures alone won’t always be enough.
 Criminals can get the information they need to file a return from company and government data breaches.
 Data breaches are at an all-time high.
 In 2017, more than 174 million records were breached – with most including name, date of birth and Social Security number.
 In addition, recent breach trends include wage information, which allows crooks to get past some of the IRS’s more advanced theft filters.

 If the worst happens, the Tax Identity Shield® offers victims assistance restoring their identities and getting their refunds.
 Tax Identity Shield® also proactively protects its users by monitoring their tax identity, including scanning the black market internet, or dark web, sites for the taxpayer’s information, notifying clients if someone uses their information to e-file using H&R Block, providing a credit score and credit report and completing a tax identity theft risk assessment in January each year.
 Additionally, if a taxpayer does become a victim of tax identity theft, H&R Block agents will guide them through the restoration process.

-Taxpayers can learn more about tax identity theft, how to spot it and what to do if they become a victim and what H&R Block is doing to help protect taxpayers.
+Taxpayers can learn more about tax identity theft and how to spot it and what to do if they become a victim.